Tarrant County Jail

 Court Transport, Hearings, and Daily Movement

 Moving inmates to and from hearings is a major daily operation, with roughly 600 inmate transfers to various courts each week.
-To keep court calendars on track:
+To help keep court calendars on track:

 Arrive early for hearings if you are a family member planning to attend, as courthouse security and parking can add time.